 (ii) having a level of disability similar to the level of disability described in the ADL trigger as determined under regulations prescribed by the Secretary of the Treasury in consultation with the Secretary of Health and Human Services

-(iii)requiring "substantial supervision" to protect such individual from threats to health and safety due to "severe cognitive impairment" (including all forms of dementia including Alzheimer's.
+(iii)requiring "substantial supervision" to protect such individuals from threats to health and safety due to "severe cognitive impairment" (including all forms of dementia, including Alzheimer's.

 "Standby assistance" means the presence of another person within arm's reach of the individual that is necessary to prevent, by physical intervention, injury to the individual while the individual is performing the ADL (such as being ready to catch the individual if the individual falls while getting into or out of the bathtub or shower as part of bathing, or being ready to remove food from the individual's throat if the individual chokes while eating.)